Daily Leadership Thought #149 – Everyone Needs Downtime

 • Are you exercising enough?
 Do you feel healthy and full of energy?

-It’s important to ask yourself these types of questions and ponder your answers.
-Self-awareness and reflection are a critical part of life.
+It’s important to ask yourself these types of questions and reflect on your answers.
+Self-awareness and reflection are essential components of life.
 For a society and generation blessed with so much, we are paradoxically dealing with depression and unhappiness at alarming levels.
-How many people do you know on some form of medication to help them cope with life?
+How many people do you know who take some form of medication to help them cope with life?
 Many individuals I meet are stressed and see no end in sight.
-They feel like they are on a treadmill that just keeps getting faster and less rewarding.
+They feel like they are on a treadmill that keeps getting faster and less rewarding.
 They are searching for answers but not taking the time to make sure they are asking the right questions.

 The simple answer may be that “less is more.”
 The only remedy for too much complexity is usually simplicity.
 Instead of piling more activities on an already full plate, start removing things and focus on what is most important.
 Learn to say no. Make a life decision to emphasize quality over quantity whenever possible.
 Avoid needless distractions and realize that technology is only a tool to be used for the right reasons.